astraliens/home-assistant-gama-300-dlms-meter/custom_components/gama_300_dlms_meter_reader/dlms_read_data/README.md

 ## Energy consumption monitoring

 You can add `Sum Li Active power+ (QI+QIV) Time integral 1 Rate 0` sensor to your energy consumption monitoring to calculate your overall spents

-## DLMS Protocol

-Many thanks to <a href="https://www.gurux.fi/Gurux.DLMS">Gurux</a> for Python library implementation which used in this integration to retrieve data from meter

 ## Donations